 If you’re looking for an elegant flooring solution that will never go out of style, traditional hardwood can be the route for you.
-To withstand the regular wear and tear of your kitchen, a harder wood is an ideal choice: oak, maple and cherry.
+To withstand the regular wear and tear of your kitchen, a block of harder wood is an ideal choice: oak, maple, and cherry.

 One way to bring a contemporary touch to this style is to have staggered length planks in a variety of stain shades.
 The subtle variation will invigorate your floor without being visually overwhelming.
 Engineered hardwood flooring is also becoming a popular option: it’s moisture resistant and offers extreme durability.